Tsigie/ali-salon/README.md

 # ali-salon

-I am creating a salon website for my salon.
+I created a website for my salon.